FREQUENTLY ASKED QUESTIONS

 What happens if I miss a trade signal?

-In many instances, you can chase the trade by placing a “good-till-canceled” order at the same price as the signal.
+In many instances, you can chase the trade by placing an order at the same price as the signal.
 Unless the market makes a very dramatic move your order will likely be filled eventually.
 Another way is to place a similar trade to the signaled trade at a slightly different price.

 Does your system guarantee profits or capital appreciation?
 How about when the economy goes into recession and the markets are depressed?